YosysHQ-Docs/AppNote-109/docs/source/index.rst

 The unary logical negation operator is used to express that *packet_error* should not evaluate to logic one or the assertion will fail.
-The `@(posedge clk)` implies implicitly that this Boolean condition is `always` evaluated, therefore this assertion is an *invariant* because it should always hold.
+The :systemverilog:`@(posedge clk)` implicitly implies that this Boolean condition is `always` evaluated, therefore this assertion is an *invariant* because it should always hold.

 .. note::